lakshyatyagi24/Unlock-Synoriq/javascript_info/readme.md

 * We can't use a nested multiline comment.
 ###### Tutorial 6
 * We use 'use script' to work the modern javascript way.
+###### Tutorial 7
+* Variable is used to store data.
+* Use the let keyword to declare the variable.
+* var is an old method to declare variables.
+* variable can't be declared again with the same name.
+* first character of the variable can't be a number.
+* Case sensitive.
+* const declares an unchangeable variable.